Hydrodynamic theory of wetting by active particles: Discussion

 Finally, it is important to consider how the effects presented here might be observed or harnessed experimentally.
-A promising experimental direction could be to recreate active wetting in a slit geometry using light-activated colloidal particles \cite{Vutukuri_2020light, rey2023lightmatteractionshining, Stenhammar2016}, in which activity can be spatially confined to the central region of a slit without the need for confinement in the perpendicular direction.
-This approach (which allows for quasi-one-dimensional periodic boundary conditions, for example by global confinement in a toroidal region \cite{Stenhammar2016}) may enable direct measurement of asymmetries, currents, and wetting states, and could provide direct experimental evidence of the ratchet effects described here.
+A promising experimental direction could be to recreate active wetting in a slit geometry using light-activated colloidal particles \cite{Vutukuri2020, Rey2023, Stenhammar2016}, in which activity can be spatially confined to the central region of a slit without the need for confinement in the perpendicular direction.
+This approach (which allows for quasi-one-dimensional periodic boundary conditions, for example by global confinement in a toroidal region, into which a force-field of barrier type could also be introduced optically~\cite{Stenhammar2016}) may enable direct measurement of asymmetries, currents, and wetting states, and could provide direct experimental evidence of the nonequilibrium effects described here and in \cite{Grodzinski2026a}.